luketeaford/dusg/README.md

 ```

 ## Writing Template Functions
 A suitable template function is a callback that will receive a page object as its only argument.
-The page object has an `html` key that contains the markdown parsed as HTML, a `metadata` key that contains the YAML parsed as a JavaScript object, a `path` key that contains the output path of the file, and a `siteMap` object.
-The siteMap object's keys are all pages' paths relative to the destination directory.
-Each key in the siteMap contains that page's page object.
+The page object has an `html` key that contains the markdown parsed as HTML, a `metadata` key that contains the YAML parsed as a JavaScript object, a `path` key that contains the output path of the file, and an object called `siteObject` which contains each `pageObject`.

 ### Example Template Function
 ```js